filecoin-project/notary-governance/README.md

 After community discussion, pull requests are encouraged where open discussion can happen asynchronously via the community - please be sure to link the relevant issues to the changes in your PR.
 Similar to a FIP, any proposed changes must be done within the constraints of improving the Mechanisms and Operations to better meet the overarching Principles.

-Please note our community governance calls will take place every other **Tuesday (starting 2020.11.10) at 5pm UTC**.
+Please note our community governance calls will take place every other Tuesday - alternating every meeting between 3pm UTC and 11pm UTC.
+Please see the community calendar for the accurate dates, follow the repo (where agenda issues will be filed), or join our Slack channel!
 - [Community Calendar](https://calendar.google.com/calendar/u/1?cid=Y19rMWdrZm9vbTE3ZzBqOGM2YmFtNnVmNDNqMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)
 - [Zoom link](https://protocol.zoom.us/j/93414028246), Passcode: 554538
 - Please join our Slack channel, #fil-plus, if you have questions.